The Problem of Suffering: A Theistic Defense

 David P. Diaz, Ed.D.

-The problem of suffering and evil in the world is, without question, problematic to the theistic position.
-Why do people sometimes suffer and die in agonizing or seemingly pointless ways?
+The problem of suffering and evil in the world is, without question, problematic to the Christian theistic position.
 Suffering and pain are conditions that are relevant to all humans.
 When we lose a loved one, we may experience intense psychological pain that overwhelms us.
 Furthermore, it is common to react viscerally to such frank horrors as those carried out in Auschwitz under Hitler’s Third Reich.
 The same can be said of Pol Pot’s Cambodian genocide or the many other calamities that have been perpetrated across the globe and throughout the ages.

 Addressing the problem of suffering is made all the more difficult because of the passions evoked by the subject.
 Underlying heartache often causes us to abandon logic and lose ourselves in emotion.
 Thus, the problem of human suffering poses both objective and subjective challenges that make it a thorny issue no matter where one chooses to lay the blame.